Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • Regulatory uncertainty.
 The regulatory environment for Binance Coin and other cryptos is constantly changing.
 It's important to understand how international rulings have the potential to impact Binance Coin's future – for better or worse.

 • Technical learning curve.
 Evaluating the tech behind BNB before you invest is important, but requires a deep understanding of the blockchain and other aspects of decentralized finance.
-You should be prepared to do plenty of research.
+Be prepared to do plenty of research.

 • Increased regulation.
 Binance – the crypto exchange on which you can use Binance Coin (BNB) to pay for trading fees – is facing sustained regulatory scrutiny from governments around the world.
 If regulators continue to clamp down on Binance, the exchange may lose users.
 This would mean fewer people using BNB.